awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa-sms-text-message.md

-# SMS Text Message MFA<a name="user-pool-settings-mfa-sms-text-message"></a>
+# SMS text message MFA<a name="user-pool-settings-mfa-sms-text-message"></a>

 When a user signs in with MFA enabled, they first enter and submit their user name and password\.
 The client app receives a `getMFA` response that indicates where the authorization code was sent\.
 The client app should indicate to the user where to look for the code \(such as which phone number the code was sent to\)\.
 Next, it provides a form for entering the code\.
 Finally, the client app submits the code to complete the sign\-in process\.
 The destination is masked, which hides all but the last 4 digits of the phone number\.
-If an app is using the Amazon Cognito hosted UI, the ap shows a page for the user to enter the MFA code\.
+If an app is using the Amazon Cognito hosted UI, it shows a page for the user to enter the MFA code\.

 The SMS text message authorization code is valid for 3 minutes\.